 A week went by and just when I thought maybe it was over, he drove by again.
 But this time I caught him on tape.
 The police came by and watched him on the video as he threw out around 60 ice cubes but they said it was too dark.

 This went on for over two and a half months.
-I quit working and spent most of my time staring out the window, watching the road, reviewing video tapes for any evidence and checking the yard for anything that looked suspicious.
+I couldn’t work.
+I spent most of my time checking the yard for anything that looked suspicious, staring out the window, watching the road and reviewing video tapes for any evidence.

-I was determined to protect my family from this guy who was hell bent on killing my dogs.
+I was determined to protect my family and catch this guy who was hell bent on killing my dogs.

-Then early one morning, Abby started throwing up and had awful diarrhea so we took her to the vet.
-After several tests the vet told us her kidneys and liver were shutting down; there was nothing they could do for her.
+Then early one morning, Abby started throwing up and looked terribly sick so we drove her to the vet.
+After several tests thy told us her kidneys and liver were shutting down; there was nothing they could do for her.

-We took her home and stayed by her side for several days and held her close knowing the time was near.
-She stopped eating and looked so sad and miserable.
+We took her home and stayed by her side for several days knowing the time was near.
+She had stopped eating and looked so sad and miserable.
 This was one of the hardest decisions I’ve ever had to make.

 I couldn’t help but feel – This is my fault.

-That night, I sat in our parked car in the driveway waiting for him to drive by again.
+That night, I sat in our parked car in the driveway, waiting for him to drive by.

-Breathing heavy and feeling faint, I rolled the window down a bit to help fight this overwhelming nausea that comes and goes.
-Snow starts to fall lightly, only visible under the street light in front of our house.
-A few snowflakes float through the open window and land on my face.
-They quickly melt, mixing with tears from deep felt emotions that have haunted me for days and I find it hard to control them.
+Breathing heavy and feeling faint, I rolled the window down a bit to help fight the nausea that comes and goes.
+Snow falls lightly, only visible under the street light in front of our house.
+A few snowflakes float through the open window and land on my face, mixing with tears from deep felt emotions that have haunted me for days.

-What did Abby girl do to deserve this? ... now, he wants to kill Jack…..
+What did Abby do to deserve this? ... and now, he wants to kill Jack…..
 Why?

-The cold air pours through the window and makes me shiver.
+Cold air pours through the window and makes me shiver.
 Pulling my coat tighter, I roll the window up and wait.
 Heartburn rips my at empty gut from no desire to eat.
 The silence allows thoughts to run wild without restraint.
-The same thoughts swell up inside like surging waves crashing down.
-Tears begin to pool in my eyes and I’m short of breath.
+Thoughts that swell up inside like surging waves crashing down.
+Tears burning my eyes and I’m short of breath.

-Over and over, l can’t stop thinking: Abby is gone.
+Over and over, l kept thinking, Abby is gone.
 He killed her for no reason.
 She didn’t deserve to die.

 Another car is coming. .

-Hours seem to pass and still nothing.
-I am so weary.
-I know I should stop this nonsense and go back inside the house.
-There is so much angst inside of me.
-I am exhausted from this constant theater of movie script like imaginings of revenge that always lead back to one question.
-How can I make this right?
+An hour seem to pass and still nothing.
+I am so weary, I know I should stop this nonsense and go back inside the house.
+There is so much angst inside of me, I am exhausted from this constant theater of movie script like imaginings of revenge that always lead back to one thing – How can I make this go away?

-I rehearsed different scenes until it made my head pound, knowing I can’t.
+I rehearsed different scenes in my mind until it made my head pound, knowing I can’t.
 He will get away with killing her and there’s nothing I can do about it.

 My swollen eyes finally give up and close tight.
 I can’t think about it anymore.
 Breathing deep, the warmth returns as I melt into the car seat.
 I must gain control of this.
 If I can be still,.... just for a moment.

-I sat there in the dark car, waiting, drifting in and out of sleep.
-My thoughts fade to dreams and memories.
+Sitting there in the dark, waiting, drifting in and out of sleep.
+Thoughts fade to dreams and memories.
 I can see Abby’s eyes, she’s smiling at me with her toothy smile.
 Her tail is wagging so hard, she just about knocks me down!
-We’re running in the park with jack, chasing squirrels and chewing up sticks.
-We were all together again.
+We’re running in the park with jack, chasing squirrels and chewing sticks…..
+We were together.

 I hear a car approaching.

-I sit up and rub my eyes, struggling to see through the frost on the inside of the windshield.
-A white car appears, moving unusually slow; slow enough to make me think, this could be him.
-The car rolls under the street light and I can see, it’s a man in a gray hooded sweatshirt looking toward our house.
+Frost has suddenly appeared on the inside of the windshield and I can barely see.
+A white car is moving unusually slow; slow enough to make me think, this could be him.
+The car rolls under the street light and I can see a man in a gray hooded sweatshirt looking toward our house.
 He doesn’t notice me sitting in the car as he approaches but I can see the glow of his Camel cigarette hanging from his mouth,

 .... and I just know it’s him.